Facebook Pixel

 • Bushy, fast growing garden plants with pretty purple blooms in late summer

-Great gifts for somebody who likes something a little bit different, we're so excited to have these liquorice plants available for the first time.
+Great gifts for somebody who likes something a little bit different.

 Liquorice sweets are made from a boiling the roots of these unusual Liquorice plants.
 As well as being sweet the roots of our incredible liquorice plants have been cultivated across Europe for thousands of years for their medicinal properties.